 People buy businesses.
 They don’t buy patents.
 The news will tell you about the one guy who won the lottery but never about the thousands who bought tickets for nothing.
+To truly grasp the essence of this concept, exploring the relationship between patents and investment decisions provides a clearer perspective.
 Hollywood will share with you success stories of idea men who sold an idea for millions.
 Not much is ever said of those whose ideas didn’t convert to big money.
 Naturally, the notion that most people have is that an idea means money.
 However, ideas backed by businesses means money.
 People buy businesses.
 Thus, patent monetization is synonymous with building a business around it.

 Why Patent Monetization?

 The most cited example of a company that has aced its patent monetization game is IBM.
+Looking into global patent portfolio strategies can reveal how companies like IBM have succeeded in this arena.
 They make tremendous amounts of money by licensing their patents.
 In 2019 alone, IBM was estimated to have earned US$367 million in revenue on patent licensing activities.
 They can do this because they have amassed one of the largest patent portfolios that exist today.

 The IBM example is tantalizing as a patent monetization example.
 But really, how many IBMs can there be?
 And how many years does it take for a company to get there?